Charade Movie Review

-This lends a slightly disjointed air to proceedings as the bulk of the plot is about whether or not Reggie can trust Peter, which is then rather undercut by scenes of Reggie announcing how much she loves him.
+This lends a slightly disjointed air to proceedings as the bulk of the plot is about whether Reggie can trust Peter, which is then rather undermined by scenes of Reggie announcing how much she loves him.

-The dénouement is also undercut by the telephone call shortly beforehand that gives away who’s really who.
-Reggie’s dilemma at the end then is non-existent – it’s obvious who she should trust.
+The telephone call also undercuts the dénouement shortly beforehand that gives away who’s really who.
+Reggie’s dilemma at the end then is non-existent, as it’s obvious who she should trust.

 Charade has a Mission plot (see spy movie plots).
 Reggie’s mission being to find the money.
 But the plot is not really the strong point and makes limited sense.